vova-xolera/BakirevCourse/README.md

-# BakirevCourse
+# BalakirevCourse
-Base Python Course of Bakirev from Stepic
+Base Python Course of Balakirev from Stepic